dvrvsimi/31DaysOfMLProjects/README.md

 # 31DaysOfMLProjects
-a personal challenge to work on an ML project for all the days in August
+a personal challenge to work on at least 1 ML project in all the days of August